ETHZ-RobotX/SuperMegaBot/docs/rss/preparations/state_estimation_tutorial_preparations.md

 ---
 layout: default
 title: State Estimation Tutorial
-grand_parent: Summer School Tutorials
+grand_parent: Robotics Summer School
 parent: Tutorial Preparations
 nav_order: 1
 nav_exclude: false
 ---

 # Preparations for State Estimation Tutorial
-To prepare for the Tutorial on State Estimation, first set up and install the [SMB core software](../core-software/installation_core.md).
+To prepare for the Tutorial on State Estimation, first set up and install the [SMB core software](../../core-software/installation_core.md).

 The only required external packages needed for the state estimation tutorial are [glog_catkin](https://github.com/ethz-asl/glog_catkin.git) and [msf](https://github.com/leggedrobotics/ethzasl_msf.git).
 Both of these packages are also included in the `smb.repos`-vcs file, and automatically cloned to `se/msf` and `misc/glog_catkin`.